hedeya1980/Unscented_Kalman_Filter_Highway_Project/README.md

 other traffic cars are blue.
 The traffic cars will be accelerating and altering their steering to change lanes.
 Each of the traffic car's has it's own UKF object generated for it, and will update each indidual one during every time step.

 The red spheres above cars represent the (x,y) lidar detection and the purple lines show the radar measurements with the velocity magnitude along the detected angle.
-The Z axis is not taken into account for tracking, so you are only tracking along the X/Y axis.
+The Z axis is not taken into account for tracking, so I am only tracking along the X/Y axis.

 ---